DS-RF/Yambo_examples/README.md

 > ./configure
 > make all

-After the compilation (~4hrs) the yambo/bin direcory will contain the following executables:
+After the compilation (~4hrs) the yambo/bin directory will contain the following executables:
 ```
 a2y
 c2y